Automation vs Manual - What's Better for Customer Service?

 Being omni-channel allows you to be constantly accessible to all types of customers and potential customers.
 To do this manually means that you will need to be able to spread your customer service reps across platforms to be able to manage each form of communication, which may be okay if you have a sizeable customer service team.
 However, for smaller businesses, having an automated system can take the edge off having to man every platform.

-Automation can support your customer service team by making sure things get to the right people and places, or with smaller tasks like organising tickets and decluttering inboxes.
+Automation can support your customer service team by making sure things get to the right people and places, or with smaller tasks like organizing tickets and decluttering inboxes.

 It can also automate assignments for other members of staff in other departments.
 Say a customer needs an upgrade to their software so they can use certain features, an automated system can send a notification to the sales team.